autokitteh/samples/twilio/README.md

-AutoKitteh supports connecting to Twilio using either an auth token or an [API key](https://www.twilio.com/docs/glossary/what-is-an-api-key), which can configured in the AutoKitteh WebUI.
+AutoKitteh supports connecting to Twilio using either an auth token or an [API key](https://www.twilio.com/docs/glossary/what-is-an-api-key), which can be configured in the AutoKitteh WebUI.